abrie/JavaChatGUI/README.md

 - Start the server:
 `java server.ChatServer 9999`

-- Start the frontend chat GUI:
+- Open another terminal window, and start the frontend chat GUI:
 `java frontend.Frontend`

-Change the parameters (if necessary), set a username, click connect.
-Type a message, click send.
+Change the parameters (if necessary).
+Note the default hostname is `localhost` and the default port is `9999`.
+Set a username, click connect.
+If successful, you'll see a chat window.
+If not, check the console for an error message.

-Close the window to quit, or type 'quit' as a message to disconnect.
+To disconnect, type 'quit' as a chat message.

+To completely exit, either hit CTRL-C in the terminal window, close the chat window, or turn off your computer. ;)

+Questions, email ***abrhie@gmail.com***